The Maldives gets really mundane after awhile.

 It would’ve been refreshing if it wasn’t so absolutely tiresome.

-But then, for our next stop, the tour operators had the nerve to pull up to a deserted sandbar in the middle of the Indian Ocean.
+But then, for our next stop on our Maldives excursion, the Maafushi tour operators had the nerve to pull up to a deserted sandbar in the middle of the Indian Ocean.
 It was literally a drop of pristine, white sand abandoned and surrounded by more of that annoying crystal clear water.
 The damn thing was so ephemeral, parts of its “beach” kept washing away in the few hours that we were forced to spend there.

-Thankfully, the day trip was finally over, and we could go back to boring, old Maafushi.
+Thankfully, the Maldives day trip was finally over, and we could go back to boring, old Maafushi.

 If you get bored of sitting on one of the most perfect beaches I’ve ever seen, there’s a plethora of activities and day trips to get involved with.
 There’s scuba diving, snorkelling, trips to resort islands and so much more to choose from.
-And the best part is that they’re very affordable on local islands like Maafushi.
+And the best part is that the Maldives excursions offered on Maafushi were extremely affordable.

 We comparison shopped at a lot of different places on Maafushi, and found the best deal and service at WhiteShell Beach Inn.
 For example, WhiteShell provided beach umbrellas.
-A lot of other places didn’t, and they were definitely needed.
+A lot of other Maafushi tour operators didn’t, and they were definitely needed.
 That deserted sandbar was HOT.

-And while I’m sure that resort islands charge an arm and a leg for the same tour that we did, we paid just $45 each for our entire day trip.
+And while I’m sure that resort islands charge an arm and a leg for the same tour that we did, we paid just $45 each for our entire Maldives excursion.
 It included transport by speedboat, 2 snorkelling sites, a picnic lunch on a deserted sandbar and a dolphin safari.
 All drinks, food, towels, and gear were provided.

 All of the hotels, home stays and activity centres on Maafushi offered similar tours.
 There was very little difference in WHAT places provide, but there was definitely a difference in price, service and professionalism levels.
 And just because you pay more, doesn’t mean you’ll GET more.
 Shop around, ask a lot of questions and negotiate if you can.

-Hopefully you won’t end up on a day trip as terrible as ours. 😀
+Hopefully you won’t end up on some Maldives excursions as terrible as ours. 😀

 Do you pay for additional day trips and excursions when you’re traveling? or do it all on your own?
 Tell us all about your experiences in the comments below.
 We’d love to hear from you!